Motor vehicle advertising

 - Driving practices or other actions which would, if they were to take place on a road or road-related area, breach any Commonwealth law or the law of any State or Territory.

 - People driving while being apparently fatigued, or under the influence of drugs or alcohol to the extent that such driving practices breach any Commonwealth law or the law of any State or Territory.

 - Deliberate and significant environmental damage, particularly in advertising for off-road vehicles.

 - Such scenes should be clearly identifiable as part of an organised motor sport activity, or testing or proving activity, of a type for which a permit would normally be available in Australia.

 - Racing or competing vehicles depicted in motor sport scenes should be in clearly identifiable racing livery.

 - An advertisement may legitimately depict the capabilities and performance of an off-road vehicle travelling over loose or unsealed surfaces, or uneven terrain, not forming part of a road or road related area.
 Such advertisements should not portray unsafe driving and vehicles must not travel at a speed which would contravene the law.

-As well as being considered under the FCAI code, complaints about motor vehicle advertisements may be considered under the AANA Code of Ethics if they contain content that may breach provisions of the Code.
+As well as being considered under the FCAI Code, complaints about motor vehicle advertisements may be considered under the AANA Code of Ethics if they contain content that may breach provisions of the Code, excluding Section 2.6.